mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

+- generate blazor interop code, preferably in  another project referencing the types in shared

 - try again to get matrix for screen to world as that would reduce the need for extra interop call

 - Unify visuals of all renderers